Our Friend Cholesterol

 On one hand, a new school of thinking has dawned, and according to its tenets, a diet high in healthy fats is beneficial for the prevention of a wide variety of degenerative health conditions, especially affecting the brain and nervous system.
 And cholesterol is one of those healthy fats.

-Eating fatty foods does not contribute to weight gain, and eating cholesterol does not raise your risk of coronary heart disease… it doesn’t even directly impact our cholesterol levels!
-Several studies have confirmed that in those who eat eggs regularly, blood cholesterol levels are completely on par with those who eat few eggs or none whatsoever.
+High fat diets do not contribute to weight gain, and eating cholesterol does not raise your risk of coronary heart disease… it doesn’t even directly impact our cholesterol levels!
+Various studies have confirmed that in those who eat eggs regularly, blood cholesterol levels are completely on par with those who eat few eggs or none whatsoever.

 On the other hand, we are still very much in the shadow of a zeitgeist that has shaped our very perception of fatty foods.
 No matter how much scientific literature is published year after year, the fear that fats like cholesterol will add to our waistline or cause our hearts to seize seems to stubbornly persist.